 How yoga can help.
 The breathing exercises which form part of a well rounded yoga practice can help to improve lung capacity.
 With yoga’s attention to breath techniques and posture the ribcage becomes more expansive and the diaphragm moves more freely enabling the lungs to work more efficiently.

 With a regular yoga practice we can support ourselves and, in some cases, slow or prevent the onset of some conditions and diseases.

 Mind – Stress & Depression

 How yoga can help.
 Through the practices of mindfulness and meditation the mind can quieten and negative thought patterns that can fuel stress and anxiety may be managed more effectively.
 Many yoga instructors will incorporate an element of mindfulness or guided meditation into a class or, alternatively, it’s well worth giving a dedicated meditation class a try.

 How yoga can help.
 There are many conditions that affect the bones as we age, the more common ones being osteoporosis and arthritis.
 The weight bearing poses of a regular yoga practice can help reduce the risks of bone degeneration caused by osteoporosis.
 Moving fluidly through physical poses helps keeps the body moving and maintains the range of motion in the joints which is beneficial for those who may be affected by arthritis.

-Although this is just a small sample of yoga benefits in relation to some conditions it does illustrate the value of a yoga practice as a worthwhile health care investment.
+Although this is just a small sample of the benefits of yoga and age related conditions it does illustrate the value of a yoga practice as a worthwhile health care investment.

-Make 2017 the year you discover the life enhancing affects of yoga by giving your local class or yoga studio a try.
+Make this the year you discover the life enhancing affects of yoga by giving your local class or yoga studio a try.